cometscome/QuadraticHamiltonians.jl/README.md

 Gij0 = calc_meanfields(m, c1, c1) #<c1 c1>
 ```

-# How to calculate Green's functions
+# How to calculate Green's functions or local density of states

 # Examples